 Stack on the layers

 Clothing is your first line of defense against the environment and extreme weather conditions.
 It is important that you wear thermal and insulated clothing during your time outdoors, especially in the winter where temperatures can drop to drastic levels at night.

 You should also protect your extremities— in severely cold weather, they’re the ones most likely to get hit by frostbite and you definitely don’t want to lose an arm or leg to the cold.
 Mittens conserve heat better than gloves by keeping your fingers together.
-To keep your feet warm, you can use this cheap and easy trick that helps insulate your boots.
+To keep your feet warm, check out the video above.
+It shows a cheap and easy trick on how to insulate your boots for the colder months.

 Choose Your Location Well

 Strategically choosing your location can help you keep warm in your long night outdoors.
 Nature actually provides survival shelters, if you just know where to look.
 Caves are considered a jackpot in this category, but you can also use the area around rock overhangs, fallen trees or even low-lying pines as your shelter location.
 These are well-protected and relatively dry, which means they’re good places to set up camp and build a fire.

 Insulation is key in keeping warm outdoors.
 These days, you can find insulated tents that can keep you warm and toasty even in the winter.
 You can also use something as simple as an aluminum car visor to insulate your tent.
 It keeps the heat from escaping by reflecting it back to your body instead of losing it to the environment.